bdashrad/charts/charts/hubot/README.md

 #### Redis

 By default, this chart will deploy a [Redis chart](https://github.com/helm/charts/tree/master/stable/redis) as a dependency.
-It's required by "hubot-redis-brain" script, which provides persistent storage for Hubot.
+A Redis instance is required by "hubot-redis-brain-tls" script, which provides persistent storage for Hubot.
 In this case, the value of `REDIS_URL` environment variable will be set automatically.